-Part 1: Identify Yourself About Debtor 1: About Debtor 2 (Spouse Only in a Joint Case): 1.
-Your full name Write the name that is on your First name First name government-issued picture identification (for example, Middle name Middle name your driver's license or passport).
+1. Your full name Write the name that is on your First name First name government-issued picture identification (for example, Middle name Middle name your driver's license or passport).
 Last name Last name Bring your picture identification to your meeting Suffix (Sr., Jr., II, III) Suffix (Sr., Jr., II, III) with the trustee.
-2. All other names you First name First name have used in the last 8 vears Middle name Middle name Include your married or maiden names and any Last name Last name assumed, trade names and doing business as names.
-First name First name Do NOT list the name of any separate legal entity such as Middle name Middle name a corporation, partnership, or LLC that is not filing this Last name petition.
-Last name Business name (if applicable) Business name (if applicable) Business name (if applicable) Business name (if applicable) 3.
-Only the last 4 digits of your Social Security number or federal OR OR Individual Taxpayer $9 xx - xx -$ 9 xx - xx - Identification number
+2. All other names you First name First name have used in the last 8 years Include your married or maiden names and any assumed, trade names and doing business as names.

+Do NOT list the name of any separate legal entity such as a corporation, partnership, or LLC that is not filing this petition.

+Middle name

+Last name

+First name

+Middle name

+Last name